jayram0402/Tinder-Automation/README.md

    ./mvnw spring-boot:run
    ```

-5. **Swagger API Documentation**:
+5. **API Documentation**:
-   After starting the backend, visit `http://localhost:8080/swagger-ui.html` for the API documentation and interactive testing.
+   Access Swagger UI at `http://localhost:8080/swagger-ui.html` for API interaction and testing.

 6. **Optional Docker Setup**:
    To run the backend in a Docker container: